Comprehensive technical author training for newcomers, and existing technical authors who want to improve their skill set.

 Our Technical author training programme, is accredited by the ISTC, the UK-based society for professional communicators.

 Technical authoring courses are hosted by highly experienced instructors, all of whom have held senior technical authoring positions and have 30+ years’ experience in technical authoring and related roles.
-For further details, see Expert trainers.
+See Expert trainers.

 How will I learn?